Area Bonus in Pokémon Sleep

 What is area bonus?

-Every area in Pokémon Sleep has its own area bonus—a percentage that acts as a multiplier on anything that adds strength to Snorlax while you're researching that island.
+Every area in Pokémon Sleep has its own area bonus—a percentage that acts as a multiplier on anything that adds strength to Snorlax while you're researching that area.

 Your base strength is always 100%, so a 50% area bonus means you're operating at 150% production.
-A 75% area bonus is 175%.
+An 85% area bonus is 185%.
 It doesn't sound huge in isolation, but it applies to berries, meals, and skills at the same time—it adds up fast.

 How to check your area bonus

-Open the Main Menu, tap Map, and then tap the island you want to check.
-Your current area bonus for that island is displayed there.
+Open the Main Menu, tap Map, and then tap the area you want to check.
+Your current area bonus for that area is displayed there.

-You can only view area bonuses for islands you've unlocked.
+You can only view area bonuses for areas you've unlocked.
 Don't worry about the locked ones—they all start at zero when you eventually unlock them.

 Worth knowing: the game only shows whole numbers in the interface, but there are hidden decimal points.
 Every fraction counts, even if you can't see it.